 The wealthy couldn’t care less about flaunting their wealth, they are not who you think they are.
 They are simple people like you and me.
 They drive cheap cars, wear max $600 suits, $200 shoes, $235 watches (!),…yes they may actually even spend less than you and me on those items!

 Millionaires’ wives are all frugal too.
-On page 37, one millionaire gives his wife $8 millions worth of stocks and she responds by saying : “I appreciate this, I really do.” while she continues to cut the food coupons in the newspapers.
+On page 37, one millionaire gives his wife $8 million worth of stocks and she responds by saying: “I appreciate this, I really do.” while she continues to cut the food coupons in the newspapers.
 That is what she has always done and one of the reasons they are well-off today the husband millionaire says.

 Living below your means is absolutely crucial in order to build wealth.

-Allow me to quote the Micawber principle which illustrates this :
+Allow me to quote the Micawber principle from the book David Copperfield which illustrates this :

 “Annual income twenty pounds, annual expenditure nineteen six, result happiness.
 Annual income twenty pounds, annual expenditure twenty pound ought and six, result misery.”

-In less poetic terms think of it this way : Who do you think is more likely to end up in trouble?
-A couple of teachers earning $60 000 and spending $50 000 a year or a Marketing Manager earning $110 000 a year and spending $115 ooo a year?
+In less poetic terms think of it this way: Who do you think is more likely to end up in trouble?
+A couple of teachers earning $60 000 and spending $50 000 a year or a Marketing Manager earning $110 000 a year and spending $115 000 a year?

 Financial planning is paramount for Millionaires.
-Typical PAWs take the time to plan their budgets while UAW have no control on their household budget.
+Typical PAWs take the time to plan their budgets while UAW have no control over their household budget.

-The only interesting story I personally take out from this chapter is the “No Rolls-Royce, Please” anecdote : Mr. Allan a super-PAW is to be given a Rolls-Royce for a present, however he refused the wonderful gift.
-He would have to change his lifestyle completely just because of this status object : He would feel uncomfortable going fishing in a Rolls, driving to his office and being seen by his employees, he can´t drive up in a Rolls-Royce to some of the crummy restaurants he enjoys going to,..
+The only interesting story I personally take out from this chapter is the “No Rolls-Royce, Please” anecdote: Mr. Allan a super-PAW is to be given a Rolls-Royce as a present, however, he refused the wonderful gift.
+He would have had to change his lifestyle completely just because of this status object: He would feel uncomfortable going fishing in a Rolls, driving to his office, and being seen by his employees, he can´t drive up in a Rolls-Royce to some of the crummy restaurants he enjoys going to,…

 4. Their parents did not provide economic outpatient care